-- You’ve lost someone or something important to you – Perhaps your family or culture has certain rituals, traditions or expectations when it comes to the death of a loved one.
-Human beings adapt very well and sometimes your natural supports are all you need to get through loss, but other times, it could be a good idea to reach out for counseling for support with adjusting to the unexpected change.
+- You’ve lost someone or something important to you.
+Perhaps your family or culture has certain rituals, traditions or expectations when it comes to the death of a loved one.
+Human beings adapt very well and sometimes your natural support system are all you need to get through loss, but other times, it could be a good idea to reach out for counseling for support with adjusting to the unexpected change.
 Remember, loss isn’t just about death.
 It could be a separation or break up, moving, or losing your job.

-- Something traumatic has happened – Trauma can be any event that you thought was awful, scary or threatening like an accident, injury, sudden death, abuse, violence or natural disaster.
+- Something traumatic has happened.
+Trauma can be any event that you thought was awful, scary or threatening like an accident, injury, sudden death, abuse, violence, and/or a natural disaster.
 Experiencing events like these are linked to a higher risk of substance use, chronic health problems, and mental health disorders like depression or anxiety.
 The sooner you reach out for help to get through events like these the better you will be, but remember it is never too late.

-If you, or anyone has thoughts or feelings of wanting to hurt themselves please reach out as quickly as you can.
+As always, if you, or anyone has thoughts or feelings of wanting to hurt themselves please reach out as quickly as you can.
 Remember, through reaching out for help you are just taking care of your mental health, and taking care of your mental health is just as essential as taking care of your physical health.
 Call 480-882-4545 to schedule an appointment with a NOAH provider today.